miguelcarrasco/POJOs2CSV/README.md

-Collection2Csv
+POJOs2Csv
 ==============

-Simple utility to convert generic collections (java.util.Collection) into CSV strings.
+Simple utility to convert generic POJO collections (java.util.Collection) into CSV strings.

-This is specially useful when you get a collection like a list from an [ORM](http://en.wikipedia.org/wiki/Object-relational_mapping) and you want to obtain a CSV String representation of the elements in the list (to generate spreesheet reports for example).
+This is specially useful when you get a POJO collection like a list of entities from an [ORM](http://en.wikipedia.org/wiki/Object-relational_mapping) and you want to obtain a CSV String representation of the elements in the list (to generate spreesheet reports for example).